 Keep an eye on your account.
 A quick glance every Monday, for example, can help keep you safe.
 If you notice something weird on your account, give us a call or visit your favorite branch.
 If it’s after hours, call the number on the back of your card.

-Just because a website pops up in your social feed or in your Google search, doesn’t mean it is a legitimate business.
+Some of the websites in your social feed or Google search, may not be legitimate businesses.
 Verify websites before shopping.
 Make sure virus software on all of your computers and devices is up-to-date.

 If your phone has an update, do it.
 Not installing updates means you miss out on security patches, putting your phone and therefore your data at risk.

 Skimmers are external devices that fit over legitimate transaction sites like ATMs or gas station pumps.
 When you swipe your card, it is actually the skimming device that captures your card information.
 If you select the debit option, the device may also be capturing your PIN.
-You can avoid this by using your card as a credit card or mobile pay option (like Apply Pay or Google Pay) to add another layer of security.
+Avoid this by using your card as a credit card or using mobile pay to add a layer of security.

-Before you swipe, be wary of anything out of the ordinary like a mismatched keyboard or wires that seem out of place.
+Before you swipe, be wary of anything out of the ordinary.
+A mismatched keyboard or out of place wires might indicate a skimmer.
 If something isn’t looking right, let someone know.

 There are many ways you can protect yourself from fraud.
-Simply being aware, paying attention to your account, changing passwords and other easy steps can go a long way to keeping you out of fraud’s way.
+Simply being aware, paying attention to your account, and changing passwords can keep you out of fraud’s way.

 You work hard for your money.
 Keep it out of the wrong hands.